PayFabric/APIs/PayFabric/Sections/Objects.md

 |EntryClass|string|This specifies the SEC (Standard Entry Class) Code of the ACH transaction processed.
 Acceptable values are: ``TEL``, ``PPD``, ``CCD``, and ``WEB``.
 This field is not required.
 It defaults to the DefaultEntryClass setting on the PayFabric Gateway Profile.
 See [ACH SEC Codes](https://github.com/PayFabric/Portal/blob/master/PayFabric/Sections/SECCodes.md) for more details.|
 |CardHolderAccountInfo|[Object](#CardHolderAccountInfo)|This is an optional object to process transaction, provide ability to merchant to submit additional card holder account info when merchant enables Fraud.|

+ > The Required fields above only apply to transactions that will be submitted to Payment Gateways.
+If the transaction is only being saved on the PayFabric server (and not being submitted to a Payment Gateway) then none of the fields are required.

  ## CardHolder Account Info
 | Attribute  | DataType| Definition|Max Length|
 | :-----------|:---------| :---------| :---------|